Duncan-Maganga/Duncan-Maganga.github.io/_posts/2010-02-05-post-quote.md

   - quote
 ---

+> Project Title: Web Application Vulnerability Assessment (DVWA)
+Date: August 2025
+Skills Used: OWASP ZAP, SQLMap, Manual Testing, OWASP Top 10

+Overview:
+I conducted a vulnerability assessment on Damn Vulnerable Web Application (DVWA) to simulate real-world penetration testing in a controlled lab environment.

+Methodology:

+Set up DVWA on Kali Linux with MariaDB and Apache2.

+Ran automated scans with OWASP ZAP and Nikto.

+Performed manual testing for SQL Injection and XSS.

+Mapped findings to the OWASP Top 10.

+Findings:

+SQL Injection (High Severity): Allowed bypass of login authentication and retrieval of user credentials.

+Reflected XSS (High Severity): Enabled execution of malicious scripts via unsanitized user input.

+Mitigations:

+Use parameterized queries / prepared statements.

+Apply proper input validation.

+Implement Content Security Policy and secure headers.

-> Only one thing is impossible for God: To find any sense in any copyright law on the planet.
+Full Report & Technical Details: [Link to GitHub repo]Only one thing is impossible for God: To find any sense in any copyright law on the planet.

 > <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Mark Twain</a></cite>